 A boat at sea is the smallest country a person can belong to.

-— Logbook, May 2024Our crew sailed Compass from Barcelona in February 2026 — across the Mediterranean, through the Strait of Gibraltar, down to Las Palmas in the Canaries, on to Mindelo in Cabo Verde, then nineteen days east-to-west across the Atlantic on the trade winds to St. Lucia.
+Our crew sailed Compass from Barcelona in February 2026 — across the Mediterranean, through the Strait of Gibraltar, down to Las Palmas in the Canaries, on to Mindelo in Cabo Verde, then nineteen days east-to-west across the Atlantic on the trade winds to St. Lucia.
 From there, a final reach across the Caribbean Sea to her home in Bonaire.
-Ten weeks of passage sailing.
+Ten weeks of passage sailing — roughly the distance from London to Singapore.
 The yacht you board at Plaza Marina is the same one we delivered ourselves, mile by mile, to the Caribbean.

 Compass is a Bavaria C46 — a 14-metre cruising yacht designed by Maurizio Cossutti, built in Germany in 2023.
 Twin wheels, a teak deck, a sheltered cockpit, and enough sail area to make the most of Bonaire's reliable trade winds.